salesforcecli/plugin-deploy-retrieve-metadata/README.md

   -m, --metadata=<value>...
 Metadata component names to deploy.

-  -t, --target-org=<value>     Login username or alias for the target org.
+  -o, --target-org=<value>     Login username or alias for the target org.

   -w, --wait=<value>           [default: 33] Number of minutes to wait for command to complete and display results.

   -x, --manifest=<value>       Full file path for manifest (package.xml) of components to deploy.

 GLOBAL FLAGS
-  --json  format output as json
+  --json  Format output as json.

 DESCRIPTION
   Deploy metadata in source format to an org from your local project.